Quantum Ising Heat Engines: A mean field study

 Starting from the earliest proposal for a quantum heat engine \cite{scovil} (using a three level Maser) and the first proposal for the quantum version of thermodynamics, defining heat and work in the quantum regime \cite{alicki1}, successive developments \cite{feldmann1,feldmann2,alicki3,alicki4}, and also the timely reviews \cite{rev1,rev2,rev3,rev4} led to the recent resurgence of theoretical model studies for quantum heat engines and their efficiencies in comparison with almost two-century old and thoroughly established classical heat engines which have since become a part of our every-day life.
 These engines typically consist of a ‘heat reservoir’ (at high temperature), a heat sink (at lower temperature) and a ‘working fluid’, which facilitates the (irreversible) process of extracting work from heat.
 Classical heat engines and refrigerators being the major source of mechanical energy or work in industry as well as in household, the need for miniaturization of such heat engines also led to the quest for quantum heat engines, where the working fluid will be a quantum system (likely many-body).

 In this paper we consider a quantum heat engine, where the working fluid is a quantum Ising magnet (more specifically, Ising model in transverse field; see e.g.,\cite{bkc1,bkc2}), for which the dynamics of Ising spins (average magnetization) follow a mean field equation, developed in connection with the study of quantum hysteresis\cite{acs,ac}.
 These dynamical equations for similar open quantum systems have been compared with other formulations (see e.g.,\cite{sarkar} and references therein) and also discussed in connection with dynamic simulation of materials for near-term quantum computers (see e.g., \cite{oftelie1,oftelie2}).
 It may be mentioned that some analytical results for a quantum heat engine, using a one dimensional Transverse Ising system (as working fluid), has already been reported \cite{piccitto} and the work efficiency was seen to increase near the critical point.
 However, their results are extremely limited due to the one dimensional constraint of the spin system considered.
 Our working fluid system has in general higher dimensional quantum quantum many-body (non-integrable) feature, though studied here using mean field dynamics for the engine strokes, which is not Otto type.
 In the nonintegrable system considered here, we are essentially solving the coupled nonlinear differential equation \cite{acs,ac}.
 Apart from changing the temperature, we have two distinct strokes (first and the third strokes), where the field is changing.
 In these strokes, the temperature (a parameter in the equations of magnetisation dynamics) is kept fixed.
-These are basically the isothermal strokes of our quantum heat engine and the working fluid system (here quantum Ising magnet) is allowed to exchange heats with the source or sink.
-The other two strokes where temperature changes are assumed to be adiabatic.
-We believe, though a mean field study, this many-body quantum heat engines with higher dimensional working fluid systems can be useful for wider applicability and comparisons, as in many noinintegrable condensed matter dynamical systems studied in different contexts.
-1cm
+These are basically the ``isothermal" strokes of our quantum heat engine and the working fluid system (here quantum Ising magnet) is allowed to exchange heats with the source or sink.
+The other two strokes where temperature changes are assumed to be ``adiabatic".
+Our numerical study here does not indicate any significant dependence of the engine efficiency with the ratio of durations of these ``adiabatic" and ``isothermal" strokes.
+Though the efficiency of pure quantum Ising engines are seen to be quite small, the engine efficiency of such quantum Ising engine can approach the Carnot value for optimal presence of longitudinal field.
+This is consistent with the observation\cite{piccitto} in one dimensional quantum Ising heat engine.
+We believe, though a mean field study, this many-body quantum heat engines with higher dimensional working fluid systems can be useful for wider applicability and comparisons, as in many nointegrable condensed matter dynamical systems studied in different contexts.